JoryHogeveen/view-admin-as/readme.txt

 This plugin will add a menu item to your admin bar where you can change your view in the WordPress admin without the need to login with a user that has this role!

 If you've selected a user, you can also change this user's preferences; like screen settings on various admin pages.
 You can also switch to a role or temporarily change your own capabilities.

 Through the "Role defaults" module you can set default screen settings for roles and apply them on users through various bulk actions.

 = Overview / Features =

-*	Switch to the view of a user to see their capabilities and settings (admins are filtered!)
+*	Switch between user accounts
 	*	Edit this user's screen preferences and settings
-*	Switch to a default view of a role
+*	Switch to a role view
 *	Temporarily change your own capabilities (non-destructively)
 *	View your site as an unregistered visitor
+*	Easily switch back anytime
 *	Do this all without logging out and easily go back to your own (default) user view!

 = Module: Role defaults (screen settings) =